 In the nineteenth century the Isolotto neighbourhood was mainly characterized by numerous industrial settlements (majolica factories and foundries), while during the twentieth century - especially in the fifties, also thanks to the commitment of the Mayor Giorgio La Pira – the area was subject to a wide-ranging urban planning project: an entire social housing district was built on a plan of residential and green spaces, conceived to develop social aggregation.

 Many are the green areas of this district: the large park of Villa Vogel – named after the Swiss family who lived there in the early twentieth century - is equipped with a playground for children, and the villa itself, built in the thirteenth century by the Capponi family, houses the administration offices for district 4.
-In the nearby, the characteristic Case Verdi (Green Houses), are now important gathering places.

 Far from the mass tourism destinations, it is possible to admire an amazing view of the city from the hill of Bellosguardo, especially from the homonymous square.
 Its slopes rise from the Park of Villa Strozzi with its famous Limonaia, venue for important events.
 Bellosguardo is an enchanting area, dotted with elegant villas, once inhabited by distinguished personalities (Ugo Foscolo, Giuseppe Garibaldi, Henry James).
 In this area, visitors can see the ancient Church of San Bartolomeo a Monte Oliveto – with important sixteenth century paintings inside - that for many centuries hosted the Annunciation by Leonardo da Vinci, now at the Uffizi Gallery.